coreyemtp/retool-redux-clonelists/readme.md

 > [!IMPORTANT]
-> Retool is no longer maintained.
-[Read the thread](https://github.com/unexpectedpanda/retool/issues/337) for more information on what this means.
+> The orignal Retool is no longer maintained.
+[Read the thread](https://github.com/unexpectedpanda/retool/issues/337) for more information.

-This is the repository for [Retool's](https://unexpectedpanda.github.io/retool/) clone list and metadata files.
+This is the repository for [Retool Redux's](https://github.com/coreyemtp/retool-redux) clone list and metadata files.
 It also hosts `config/internal-config.json`.

 ## Contributions